 One of the most actively changing areas on Mars are the steep edges of the North Polar layered deposits.
 This image from NASA's Mars Reconnaissance Orbiter (MRO) shows many new ice blocks compared to an earlier image in December 2006.
 An animation shows one example, where a section of ice cliff collapsed.
 The older image (acquired in bin-2 mode) is not as sharp as the newer one.

-Purchase your Limited Edition Olympus Mons Space Terrains here:
+Get your Master Replicas Group Limited Edition Mars Olympus Mons Space Terrain here:

 Mars - Olympus Mons Limited Edition